mafeeney/BM330/README.md

 Welcome to the BM330 microbiology repository!

-This repository contains materials to support workshop sessions on:

--Journal club presentations, including:
+This repository contains materials to support workshop sessions on journal club presentations, including:

 - How to read and analyse a scientific paper